Recommendations for a Beginners Golf Club Set

 Putter: As a beginner golfer you will use the putter more often than any other club in your bag, so it makes sense to get one that will make the task of putting as easy as possible.
-The Ring Mallet 2 Putter has a conventional sized mallet design with Saturn stabilization bar for less twist on off center hits.
-The 2-Ball scored alignment system makes short putts hard to miss.
-Great choice for players who like a mallet design for a smooth pendulum stroke.
+The GigaGolf Center Cut Smilodon Putter has a large sized mallet design with stabilization bars for less twist on off center hits.
+The Putter is not too heavy, yet provides a good feel and feedback.
+It also looks great…

-The set recommended here is only about $450, compared to over $2000 you would have to pay for the equivalent branded clubs.
-The golf set will help you to get your game into shape, and it will suit you for at least a couple of years depending on how often you play.
-Use at least some of the money saved to get good lessons from a golf teaching pro, and you're on your way for a lifetime of fun (...and frustration...).
+There you have it.
+The set recommended here is less than $500, compared to over $2000 you would have to pay for the equivalent ´branded´ clubs.
+The golf set will help you to get your game into shape, and it will suit you for at least a couple of years (likely longer) depending on how often you play.
+Use at least some of the money saved to get good lessons from a golf teaching pro, and you’re on your way for a lifetime of fun (…and frustration…).